TANYA'S

 Overview

-• This page shows how to give subcutaneous fluids using a giving set (also known as an IV administration set or a venoset), and includes photographs.
+• This page shows how to give subcutaneous fluids using a giving set (also known as an IV administration set or a venoset).

 Sub-Qs are not always appropriate and in fact in certain circumstances can do more harm than good.
 Do NOT give Subcutaneous fluids to your cat if: